IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

 ```

+### Example to create a VM instance by using a datacenter_choice.
-In the following example, you can retry to create a VM instance using a datacenter_choice.
-If VM fails to place order on first datacenter or vlans it retries to place order on subsequent datacenters and vlans untill place order is successfull:
+This example creates a VM instance by using a datacenter_choice.
+If VM fails to place order on first datacenter or vlans it retries to place order on subsequent datacenters and vlans untill place order is successful:

 ```terraform
 resource "ibm_compute_vm_instance" "terraform-retry" {